chuot/rdio-scanner/README.md

 Since *Trunk Recorder* should only records **knowed** talkgroups, they should be well configured in each CSV files.

 **Not having talkgroups well defined will make *Rdio Scanner* display calls with much less informations on screen.**

+### docs/examples/trunk-recorder/aliases

+This is where you put your UID aliases per system.